protontypes/open-sustainable-technology/README.md

 - [GeoThermalCloud.jl](https://github.com/SmartTensors/GeoThermalCloud.jl) - A repository containing all the data and codes required to demonstrate applications of machine learning methods for geothermal exploration.
 - [GOLEM](https://github.com/ajacquey/golem) - A numerical simulator for modelling coupled Thermo-Hydro-Mechanical processes in faulted geothermal reservoirs.
 - [Ground Heat Exchanger Design Tool](https://github.com/j-c-cook/ghedt) - A package with the novel capability of automatically selecting ground heat exchanger configurations based on polygonal land constraints.
+- [GEOPHIRES-X](https://github.com/NREL/GEOPHIRES-X) - Combines reservoir, wellbore, surface plant, and economic models to estimate the capital and operation and maintenance costs, instantaneous and lifetime energy production, and overall levelized cost of energy of a geothermal plant.

 ### Bioenergy
 - [biogas](https://github.com/sashahafner/biogas) - Tools for biogas research in R: process biogas data and predict biogas production.